mykle1/MMM-EARTH/README.md

 # MMM-NASA

-A MagicMirror module to display the Earth as it spins.
+A MagicMirror module to display the Earth as it rotates.

-## Example
+## What you see and how you see it.
-Mimas, one of Saturn's moons, taken by the Cassini spacecraft and the Butterfly Nebula from Hubble
+NASA's EPIC camera, aboard NOAA's DSCOVR satellite.
+NASA's Earth Polychromatic Imaging Camera (EPIC) instrument provides daily, full disc imagery of the Earth and captures unique perspectives of certain astronomical events such as lunar transits using a 2048x2048 pixel CCD (Charge Coupled Device) detector coupled to a 30-cm aperture Cassegrain telescope.